Restoration Movement: Characteristics

-The cornerstone for the Stone movement was Christian freedom.
-This ideal of freedom led them to reject all the historical creeds, traditions and theological systems that had developed over time and to focus instead on a primitive Christianity based on the Bible.
+The cornerstone of the Stone movement was Christian freedom.
+This ideal of freedom led them to reject all the historical creeds, traditions, and theological systems that had developed over time and to focus instead on a "primitive" Christianity based on the Christian Bible.

-While restoring primitive Christianity was central to the Stone movement, they believed that restoring the lifestyle of members of the early church is essential.
-During the early years, they "focused more... on holy and righteous living than on the forms and structures of the early church.
-The group also worked to restore the primitive church.
+While restoring "primitive" Christianity was central to the Stone movement, they believed restoring the lifestyle of members of the early church was essential.
+During the early years, they "focused more... on holy and righteous living than on the forms and structures of the early church."
+The group also worked to restore the "primitive" church.
 Concerned that emphasizing particular practices could undermine Christian freedom, this effort tended to take the form of rejecting tradition rather than an explicit program of reconstructing New Testament practices.
 The emphasis on freedom was so strong that the movement avoided developing any ecclesiastical traditions; it was "largely without dogma, form, or structure."
 What held "the movement together was a commitment to primitive Christianity."

-Another theme was that of hastening the millennium.
-Many Americans of the period believed that the millennium was near and based their hopes for the millennium on their new nation, the United States.
+Another theme was that of millennialism.
+Many Christian Americans of the period believed that the millennium was near and based their hopes for the millennium on their new nation, the United States.
 Members of the Stone movement believed that only a unified Christianity based on the apostolic church, rather than a country or any of the existing denominations, could lead to the coming of the millennium.
 Stone's millennialism has been described as more "apocalyptic" than that of Alexander Campbell, in that he believed people were too flawed to usher in a millennial age through human progress.
-Rather, he believed that it depended on the power of God, and that while waiting for God to establish His kingdom, one should live as if the rule of God were already fully established.
+Rather, he believed that it depended on the power of God and that while waiting for God to establish His kingdom, one should live as if the rule of God were already fully established.
 For the Stone movement, this millennial emphasis had less to do with eschatological theories and more about a countercultural commitment to live as if the kingdom of God were already established on earth.
-This apocalyptic perspective or world view led many in the Stone movement to adopt pacifism, avoid participating in civil government, and reject violence, militarism, greed, materialism and slavery.
+This apocalyptic perspective or worldview led many in the Stone movement to adopt pacifism, avoid participating in civil government, and reject violence, militarism, greed, materialism, and slavery.